 SAT-7 KIDS celebrates its 10-year anniversary.

 SAT-7 ACADEMY changes to widen viewership.
-In response to a viewer survey carried out during the channel’s first year of being on-air, SAT-7 ACADEMY moves from being a 24/7 satellite TV channel and become a “brand” for SAT-7’s educational and social development programming on 1 November.
+In response to a viewer survey carried out during the channel’s first year of being on-air, SAT-7 ACADEMY moves from being a 24/7 satellite TV channel and become a “brand” for SAT-7’s educational and social development programming on 1 November, available on SAT-7 ARABIC and SAT-7 KIDS, as well as online.